-Maximize Retirement Savings: In many cases, employers will require you to set your 2014 retirement contribution levels before January 2014.
-If you did not elect the maximum 401(k) contribution for 2013, you can increase your amount for the remainder of 2013 to lower your AGI in order to take advantage of some of the tax breaks described above.
+Maximize Retirement Savings: In many cases, employers will require you to set your 2016 retirement contribution levels before January 2016.
+If you did not elect the maximum 401(k) contribution for 2015, you can increase your amount for the remainder of 2015 to lower your AGI in order to take advantage of some of the tax breaks described above.

-Deferring Income to 2014
+Deferring Income to 2016

-If you expect your marginal tax rate to be lower in 2014, you may benefit by deferring income (and accelerating deductions) into 2014.
+If you expect your marginal tax rate to be the same or lower in 2016, you may benefit by deferring income into 2016 (and accelerating deductions into 2015).
 Some ways to defer income include:

-Delay Billing: If you are self-employed and on the cash-basis, delay year-end billing to clients so that payments will not be received until 2014.
+Delay Billing: If you are self-employed and on the cash basis, delay year-end billing to clients so that payments will not be received until 2016.